semihcihan/storeconfig/Ideas.md

 - filtering is available on stuff with states, like in app purchases etc
 - The familySharable field is editable only for auto-renewable subscriptions and non-consumable in-app purchases.
 - organize improve logging
+- No start date and end date support, will be overridden